patchlevel/event-sourcing/docs/pages/store.md

 /** @var StreamStore $store */
 $streams = $store->streams(); // ['profile-1', 'profile-2', 'profile-3']
 ```
-!!! note

-    The method is only available in the `StreamStore` like `StreamDoctrineDbalStore`.

 ### Transaction

 There is also the possibility of executing a function in a transaction.